CogPlatform/Notes/Pipelines.md

 For our social pair task, we want to build a data pipeline rather than the usual ad-hoc data storage.

 Here are some links.
-The idea is to use either Datajoint or Alyx and follow the NWB specs as much as possible:
+The idea is to use either Alyx + DataJoint or Datajoint alone and follow the NWB specs as much as possible:

 * Datajoint: https://datajoint.com/docs/core/
 * Alyx: https://alyx.readthedocs.io/en/latest/